 This chapter outlines techniques for tuning the performance of your R8000 and R10000 applications.
-It contains four sections:
+It contains five sections:

 - The first section provides an architectural overview of the R8000 and R10000.
 This will serve as background for the software pipelining discussion. - The second section presents the compiler optimization technique of software pipelining, which is crucial to getting optimal performance on the R8000.
-It shows you how to read your software pipelined code and how to understand what it does. - The third section uses matrix multiplies as a case study on loop unrolling. - The final section describes how the IVDEP directive can be used in Fortran to gain performance.
+It shows you how to read your software pipelined code and how to understand what it does. - The third section uses matrix multiplies as a case study on loop unrolling. - The fourth section describes how the IVDEP directive can be used in Fortran to gain performance. - The final section describes how using vector intrinsic functions can improve the performance of your program.